moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 .. _The Hacker Within: http://www.thehackerwithin.org/davis/
 .. _Bicycle and Motorcycle Dynamics Conference: http://www.bmd2016mke.org/

-..
-[4] SCOPE stands for "Senior Capstone Progam" of which Olin's is one the
+.. [#] SCOPE stands for "Senior Capstone Progam in Engineering" of which Olin's
-       most innovative in the country.
+       is one the most innovative in the country.

 Professional Achievements and Activities
 ========================================